Scott Jennings: White House and RNC email accounts

-Involvement in 2014 U.S. Senate Election in Kentucky
+Involvement in 2014 U.S. Senate election in Kentucky

-Jennings ran a super PAC known as Kentuckians for Strong Leadership that supported the re-election of Mitch McConnell during the 2014 U.S. Senate election in Kentucky.
-In July 2014, Jennings told WFPL "I think the party is coming together just fine and I don't detect any problems for McConnell on GOP unity."
+Jennings ran a Super PAC known as Kentuckians for Strong Leadership that supported the re-election of Mitch McConnell during the 2014 U.S. Senate election in Kentucky.
+In July 2014, Jennings told radio station WFPL "I think the party is coming together just fine and I don't detect any problems for McConnell on GOP unity."

-During the race, Jennings was profiled in The New Yorker magazine, which dubbed him "the master of attack."
-After the race, Kentucky political news show "Pure Politics" interviewed Jennings and said that he had "shaped the race in McConnell's favor."
+During the race, Jennings was profiled in New York magazine, which dubbed him "the master of attack."
+After the race, the Kentucky political news show "Pure Politics" interviewed Jennings and said that he had "shaped the race in McConnell's favor."

-Involvement in 2016 Kentucky State Legislative Races
+Involvement in 2016 Kentucky state legislative races

-In 2016, Jennings' super PAC, Kentuckians for Strong Leadership (KSL), sought to help Republicans gain control of the Kentucky state House of Representatives.
+In 2016, Jennings' Super PAC, Kentuckians for Strong Leadership (KSL), sought to help Republicans gain control of the Kentucky House of Representatives.
 KSL spent $2 million on 19 legislative races as the GOP went from a 53-47 minority to a 64-36 super majority.
 "Pure Politics" credited KSL with helping the GOP achieve its objective.
 The group created a stir in the closing days of the campaign by sending thousands of Hillary Clinton birthday cards to voters across the state, asking them to "ruin Hillary's birthday" by voting against Clinton and "every Clinton Democrat running."

-Columnist for Louisville Courier-Journal and Gannet
+Columnist for Louisville Courier-Journal and Gannett

 Jennings became a contributing columnist to the Louisville Courier-Journal in 2013, writing a conservative column that appears every other Wednesday.
-Jennings's columns are frequently picked up by Gannett's flagship USA TODAY.
+Jennings' columns are frequently picked up by Gannett's flagship USA Today.
 In Jennings' columns for the Louisville newspaper, he tackles policy and political issues affecting Kentucky and the nation.
 In 2018 and 2021, Jennings won a Society of Professional Journalists award for his Courier-Journal writing.
 Jennings' writing also appears occasionally on RealClearPolitics.

 CNN

-In June 2017, Jennings joined CNN as a political contributor, along with former Clinton campaign manager Robby Mook, former Kasich chief strategist John Weaver, former Virginia attorney general Ken Cuccinelli, Obama national security alum Shawn Turner and Yale Law School associate dean and former FBI special agent Asha Rangappa.
+In June 2017, Jennings joined CNN as a political contributor, along with former Clinton campaign manager Robby Mook, former John Kasich chief strategist John Weaver, former Virginia attorney general Ken Cuccinelli, former Obama national security aide Shawn Turner and Yale Law School associate dean and former FBI special agent Asha Rangappa.

-Around that, it was reported in various news outlets that he had been offered, but turned down, a senior role in the Trump White House.
+In 2017, it was reported in various news outlets that Jennings had been offered, but turned down, a senior role in the Trump White House.

+Commentary

+In early June 2025, Jennings called the Free Palestine movement a "domestic terror organization", and referred to the Gaza genocide as a "conspiracy theory."

-Harvard's Institute of Politics and Kennedy School of Government
+Harvard Kennedy School

-Jennings was named a resident fellow at the Harvard Institute of Politics in the Kennedy School of Government for the Spring 2018 semester.
+Jennings was named a resident fellow at the Harvard Institute of Politics at Harvard Kennedy School for the Spring 2018 semester.
 He taught a series of seminars on tribalism in American politics, and attracted such guest lecturers to his class as Senate Majority Leader Mitch McConnell and former White House Chief of Staff and RNC Chairman Reince Priebus.

-In 2019, Jennings returned to Harvard's Kennedy School to serve as an Adjunct Lecturer in Public Policy, teaching a course on modern American political campaigns.
+In 2019, he was an Adjunct Lecturer in Public Policy, teaching a course on modern American political campaigns.